OlegGelfand/RoastersCornerFE/project-worksheet.md

 - Responsive Design
 - clean design
 - render some roasters on the load page
-- React hooks (useState, useEffect, useContext, potentially others)
+- React hooks (useState, useEffect, potentially others)
 #### PostMVP EXAMPLE
 - Add a google api.
 Will be used for rendering a photo of the closest roaster to  user location, potentially render all local roasters on load page.
 - incorporate more CSS libraries, to improve the front end